Big Bayou Canot rail accident

 1993 train wreck in Alabama, U.S.

-The Big Bayou Canot rail accident refers to the derailment of the Amtrak Sunset Limited passenger train on the CSX Transportation Big Bayou Canot Bridge near Mobile, Alabama, on September 22, 1993.
+The Big Bayou Canot rail accident was the derailment of the Amtrak Sunset Limited passenger train on the CSX Transportation Big Bayou Canot Bridge in Mobile County, Alabama near Mobile, Alabama, on September 22, 1993.
 It was caused by displacement of a span and deformation of the rails when a tow of heavy barges collided with the rail bridge eight minutes earlier.
 Forty-seven people were killed and 103 more were injured.
 To date, it is the deadliest train wreck in both Amtrak's history and Alabama's railway history.
 It is also the worst rail disaster in the United States since the 1958 Newark Bay rail accident, in which 48 people died.

 Events

 Prior to the derailment, a barge pushed by the towboat Mauvilla (owned and operated by Warrior and Gulf Navigation of Chickasaw, Alabama) made a wrong turn on the Mobile River and entered the Big Bayou Canot, a channel of water closed to commercial boat traffic and crossed by a CSX Transportation rail bridge.

-The Mauvilla's pilot, Willie Odom, was not properly trained on how to read his radar.
+Mauvilla's pilot, Willie Odom, was not properly trained on how to read his radar.
 Due to poor visibility in heavy fog and lack of experience, Odom did not realize he was off course.
 The boat also lacked a compass and a chart of the waters.
 Odom believed that he was still on the Mobile River and had identified the bridge in the radar as another tug boat.
 After the investigation, he was found to be not criminally liable for the incident.

-The bridge was struck by the Mauvilla at around 2:45 a.m.
+Mauvilla struck the bridge at around 2:45 a.m.
 The span had been designed to rotate so it could be converted to a swing bridge by adding appropriate equipment.
 No such conversion had been performed and the span had not been adequately secured against unintended movement.
 The collision forced the unsecured end of the bridge span approximately 3 ft out of alignment and severely kinked the track.

 Despite the displacement of the bridge, the continuously welded rails did not break.
 As a result, the track circuit controlling the bridge approach block signals remained closed (intact) and the nearest signal continued to display a clear (green) aspect.
 Had one of the rails been severed by the bridge's displacement, the track circuit would have opened, causing the approach signal to display a stop (red) aspect and the preceding signal a yellow (caution) approach indication.
 This might have given the Amtrak engineers sufficient time to stop the train or at least reduce its speed in an effort to mitigate the accident's severity.